szucshey/osm-data-exploration/census/README.md

 By default the notebook generates maps from only one census, and displays the distribution of the different nationalities.

 The shape of each town's area gets converted to a polygon.
 Within this polygon a dot is generated for every N person for each nationality.
 The value of N is set via the `representation` variable.
-Each nationality is distinctly marked with separate colors.
+Each nationality is distinctly marked with separate colors, they are stored on separate layers, only one may be visible at a time.
+You can toggle the layers at the bottom left corner of the rendered map.

 ## Good to know
 Tens of thousands of dots are generated on each layer, hence both the runtime (~15 mins), both the output size (3-500MB) is large.